 As I got older and more conscious of the person who I wanted to be and what I stood for – the voices in my head got louder.
-If I really loved animals – then why was I not at least making minimal effort to see how they are treat before they are made into meat?
+If I really loved animals – then why was I not at least making minimal effort to see how they are treated before they are made into meat on my plate?
 I confessed these thoughts to selective (veggie) friends and they called me out.
 Asked me to put my money where my mouth is and at least do my research into the truth before committing to anything.

 While I’m on the subject of animals and Papua New Guinea.
 Have you ever seen this animal before?
 I mean the white and furry thing, not the bald one in the black t-shirt.

 But I don’t have any reverence for suffering.
 So I promised myself to find out as concretely as possible – how is my meat being produced?
 How are animals treated?
 Is the killing ‘humane?’
-Do my furry friends at least live a good life when they are alive?
+Do my furry and feathered friends at least live a good life when they are alive?
 Most importantly – could I kill an animal myself for food?

 Meat-eater, or vegetarian; we can all agree that if we’re going to eat them, we should kill them quickly and painlessly, right?

 I understand a lot of people will find this post preachy.
 I get it, I expect it and I accept it.
-Vegetarianism is right up there with religion, politics and abortion.
+Eating animals (or not) is right up there with religion, politics and abortion.
 It polarises people.
 It always has and it always will.
-If you’ve gotten this far though, and you don’t want to beat me to death with a chicken drumstick, I invite you to read on about how I actually coped with life on the road as a vegetarian traveller…
+If you’ve gotten this far though, and you don’t want to beat me to death with a chicken drumstick, I invite you to read on about how I actually coped with life on the road as a vegetarian traveller for three months…

 Thailand – Easy Peasy